edhamma/cfitness/main-2.rst

 Before I present a side-by-side comparison of two competing models of arahatship, we might reasonably ask whether a stage model of contemplative development has any value at all.
 I believe it does.
-Humans learn best when they are given discreet goals and regular assessments of progress.
+Humans learn best when they are given discrete goals and regular assessments of progress.
 I have heard the protestations of those who believe that meditation must never be a goal-oriented activity, and that this holy truth renders all stage models either counterproductive or